 Don’t ride beyond your skill level, both in terms of where you ride and at what speed.
 It’s ok to ride slowly.
 You may not have spent 1000 hours on an electric skateboard like “the cool guy” in the Youtube video.

-Plan for the worst case scenario - bring a first aid kit with you, a phone, a card where the phone numbers of your parents are written down.
+Plan for the worst-case scenario - bring a first aid kit with you, a phone, a card where the phone numbers of your emergency contacts are written down.
 Make sure you have sufficient insurance coverage.

 Don’t let inexperienced riders on your board.
 And even if they just want to ride a few meters, make them wear a helmet.

 Be careful when letting young children ride.
 The American Academy of Pediatrics (AAP) reported that young children have poor balance, overestimate their skills, are not experienced with critical thinking and space-distance judgment, are less coordinated, show slower reaction times and more.
 Make sure to supervise your kids closely if they ride an electric skateboard and never let them ride on roads or other dangerous places.

 Don’t go near oncoming traffic and try to stay away from cars and trucks as much as possible.
 Don’t forget that most people think that you ride a normal skateboard and don’t expect you to ride at 20 mph uphill.